6-6.100 - Attorney General's Authority to Compromise Cases

 6-6.550 - Tax Division Settlement Reference Manual

 The Tax Division Settlement Reference Manual contains a detailed discussion on collectibility compromises which the United States Attorney can consult for further guidance.
 See http://www.justice.gov/tax/readingroom/settlpdf/Settlement%20Reference%20Manual%202009.%2004-02-09.pdf.

 6-6.600 - Compromises of Refund Suits

-After the Department accepts an offer in compromise of a refund suit, the case will be terminated pursuant to a stipulation for dismissal.
+After the Department accepts a settlement offer in a refund suit, the case will be terminated pursuant to a stipulation for dismissal.
 Generally, the stipulation should not include the terms of the compromise.
-It is contrary to the Department's policy to stipulate for judgment in favor of the taxpayer when the Government has compromised a case.
+It is contrary to the Department’s policy to stipulate to judgment in favor of the taxpayer when the Government has compromised a case.
 The United States Attorney should never do so without first obtaining written Tax Division authorization.
 The United States Attorney should send the Tax Division a copy of the stipulation of dismissal.

 6-6.612 - Concessions of Refund Suits